1. Build Applications

 Install Pulsar client 2.4 or higher versions.

-Connect to cluster through OAuth2 authentication
+Connect to your cluster through OAuth2 authentication

 To connect a Pulsar cluster through OAuth2 authentication, follow these steps.